oxford-austrian-society/oas-website-hugo/content/blog/2016-05-10-reminder-schelling-gusenbauer-haselsteiner.md

 **WHERE: Brasenose College, Lecture Room XI**

-**Hans Jörg Schelling** (born 27 Dezember 1953 in Hohenems, Vorarlberg as Johann Georg Schelling) is an Austrian entrepreneur, politician (ÖVP) and has been Austrian Minister of Finance since 1 September 2014.
+**Hans Jörg Schelling** (born 27 December 1953 in Hohenems, Vorarlberg as Johann Georg Schelling) is an Austrian entrepreneur, politician (ÖVP) and has been Austrian Minister of Finance since 1 September 2014.

 # Alfred Gusenbauer and Peter Haselsteiner